-For this, I’ll be using two of the new pox walkers and Death Guard Plaguecaster from the Warhammer 40k: Dark Imperium box, and one of the zombies from Mantic Games’ Walking Dead: All Out War.
-I think it might be a kickstarter one, or a future booster.
+For this, I’ll be using two pox walkers and a Death Guard Plaguecaster from the Warhammer 40k: Dark Imperium box, and one of the zombies from Mantic Games’ Walking Dead: All Out War.

-I’m going to work on the Dark Imperium miniatures first, then hop over to the Walking Dead guy second.
+I’m going to work on the Dark Imperium miniatures first, then hop over to the handsome Walking Dead guy once they’re done.

 The next step is to give the areas in and around the wounds a Vallejo Red Shade wash.
-It’s a lighter red than the Citadel Shade I use later, but gives a look of infected skin, and makes the organs look a little redder.
+It’s a lighter red than the Citadel Carroburg Crimson I use later, but gives a look of infected skin, and makes the organs look a little inflamed.

 With that done, pick out the details and paint the rest of the highlights in and around the wounds.
 It’s the last time we’ll be doing them before goring them up.
 The tentacles I mixed Vallejo White with Xereus Purple and gave them two highlights.
 On the Plague Caster I painted the two maggots in his gut.

 Now comes the gore.
 Now I like Citadel Carroburg Crimson because it is a deep, blood red, and when it dries, it looks dark and a bit horrible, which is ideal.
 Using Carrobug Crimson, I gave a wash to all internal parts, and also the parts which should have been internal, but no longer were.
-Around the wounds and tears I gave an edge wash, to make the edges look more inflamed, as well as leaving more shade beneath the wounds, as this is where the juices would be running.
+I also applied it around the edges of the wounds and tears to make them look infected, as well as leaving more shade beneath the wounds, as this is where the juices would be running (Tasty!).